paolo-bae/hnclient/README.md

 ### Features:
 - displays New, Top and Best stories with score and the user that loaded them
 - has pull-to refresh in every list
-- you can read every article
+- you can easily access every article you want

 It was made for learning and testing purposes.